nedbat/coveragepy/doc/cmd.rst

 If you want to measure that code as well as your own, add the ``-L`` flag.

 If your coverage results seems to be overlooking code that you know has been executed, try running coverage again with the ``--timid`` flag.
 This uses a simpler but slower trace method.
 Projects that use DecoratorTools, including TurboGears, will need to use ``--timid`` to get correct results.
-This option can also be set with the environment variable COVERAGE_OPTIONS set to ``--timid``.
+This option can also be enabled by setting the environment variable COVERAGE_OPTIONS to ``--timid``.

 Data file
 ---------

 Coverage collects execution data in a file called ".coverage".
 If need be, you can set a new file name with the COVERAGE_FILE environment variable.
 By default, each run of your program starts with an empty data set.
 If you need to run your program multiple times to get complete data (for example, because you need to supply disjoint options), you can accumulate data across runs with the ``-a`` flag on the **run** command.